 Hal Finkel graduated from Yale University in 2011 with a Ph.D. in theoretical physics focusing on numerical simulation of early-universe cosmology.
 He’s now the Lead for Compiler Technology and Programming Languages at the ALCF.
 Hal has contributed to the LLVM compiler infrastructure project for many years and is currently the code owner of the PowerPC backend and the pointer-aliasing-analysis subsystem, among others.
-He is the lead developer on the bgclang project, which provides LLVM/Clang on the IBM Blue Gene/Q supercomputer, and represents Argonne on the C++ Standards Committee.
+As part of DOE's Exascale Computing Project (ECP), Hal is a PathForward technical lead, Co-PI for the PROTEAS-TUNE, Flang, Kokkos, and Proxy Apps projects, and a member of several other ECP-funded projects.
+Hal represents Argonne on the C++ Standards Committee and serves as vice-chair of the committee.
+He was the lead developer on the bgclang project, which provided LLVM/Clang on IBM Blue Gene/Q supercomputers.
 Hal also helps develop the Hardware/Hybrid Accelerated Cosmology Code (HACC), a two-time IEEE/ACM Gordon Bell Prize finalist.
 He has designed and implemented a tree-based force evaluation scheme and the I/O subsystem and contributed to many other HACC components.

 Some of my open-source projects: